William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/STM32N6-GettingStarted-ObjectDetection_Notes.md

 More detail on this can be found [here](https://community.st.com/t5/stm32-mcus-boards-and-hardware/stm32n6-boot-pins/td-p/815621)

+With a full explaination of how this interacts with the boot ROM [here](https://community.st.com/t5/stm32-mcus/stm32n6-boot-rom-explained/ta-p/763648)

 ### Power Supply Selection - JP2

 | JP2           | 5 V is supplied from        |